 A response plan is created depending on the impact of these risks on a project.
 A high impact risk will require a response plan, whereas if the risk seems negligible, it will only be watched by managers.

-Or, assume you are the manager for a construction project.
+As an example, imagine you are the project manager for a construction project.
 From past experience, you know that one main risk that you may face is that the sand supplier may not deliver on time.
 In the risk management plan you create, you have already accounted for this risk.
-The action you will take up if this were to occur is to procure the sand from a different supplier.
-A potential risk that you may encounter is the difference in the sand, provided by the first and second supplier, which would then be a secondary risk.
+The action you will take if this were to occur could be to procure the sand from a different supplier.
+A potential risk that you may encounter is that there may be differences in the sand provided by the first and second supplier, which would then be a secondary risk.

 Residual risks are the leftover risks, the minor rin.
 The PMBOK Guide defines residual risks as “those risks that are expected to remain after the planned response of risk has been taken, as well as those that have been deliberately accepted.”

-They are acceptable to the organization's risk tolerance level.
-Sometimes a residual risk has no reasonable response either.
+Residual risks are acceptable to the organization’s risk tolerance level—or, in some cases, a residual risk has no reasonable response.
 Managers simply accept them the way they are.
-If it has to happen, it will happen, and there isn't much you can do about it.
+If it has to happen, it will happen, and there isn’t much you can do about it.